 I’m a naturally curious person, so the first thing I like to do is check out the local vicinity around my hotel.
 We stayed at the fabulous boutique Madada Mogador, which also happens to be right in the heart of the action.
 There’s plenty of excitement within the fortress walls, from restaurants and cafes, to the seemingly endless line of market stalls.

 No coastal town in Morocco is complete without having its own souks to explore, and Essaouira has a few.
 Even if the shopping doesn’t interest you, the energy, and atmosphere of the souks surely will.
-Moreover, the souks make for some colourful and exciting photos, and will sit nicely in your collection.
+Moreover, the souks make for some colorful and exciting photos, and will sit nicely in your collection.
 Whether it’s clothes, crafts or traditional food, it’s very hard to leave empty handed.

 “…the souks make for some colourful and exciting photos…”